 Should You Save or Invest Your Money?

-You want to make responsible choices with your money.
-It seems like a good idea to put money aside to save for a rainy day.
-But you also don’t want to lose out on opportunities to grow your money over time by investing.
-So which one should you choose: saving or investing?
+But you also don’t want to lose out on opportunities to grow your money through investing.
+So, which one should you choose: saving or investing?

 SavingInvesting